 Operations on the C&OV

 While my first love in the hobby will always be layout construction, operating it with a group of close friends as a miniature transportation system is a very close second.
-All of the members of my crew (Greg Collins, Joe Haggard, Tim Latham, Dr. Mark Stanton and Will Valentine), including myself, are newbies when it comes to operations.
+All of the members of my crew (Greg Collins, Joe Haggard, Tim Latham, Dr. Mark Stanton, Will Valentine, Jeff McWilliams, Slade Exley and Alan Holditch), including myself, are newbies when it comes to operations.
 But it has been great fun learning the ropes together in a laid-back, congenial atmosphere.
 For us, it's as much about the fellowship as anything else.
-We held our third and most recent session on May 24, 2020 to great success and enjoyment.
+After a 17-month hiatus due to CoVid concerns, we held our fourth and most recent session on October 10, 2021.
 On this page, I would like to share the operating scheme of my layout and the systems that have been put in place to make it come to life.

 For car forwarding, I use car cards and waybills.
 I purchase the car cards from Micro-Mark, but prefer to add printed labels instead of writing the information by hand.
 I make my own waybills using a software program from Shenandoah Software.
 The waybills are color coded by destination and staging route.
 This not only assists the Yardmaster in blocking cars, but also helps me tremendously in restaging the layout between sessions.
 I also created Train Order cards to go in the boxes with specific instructions for operators.
 Each town and major switching area has a card box with compartments for each track, a sorting shelf for clipboards and cards, and a tube cut from PVC pipe for holding uncoupling picks and pencils.
 As I mentioned earlier, three of the towns have small touch toggle panels for turnouts that are difficult to reach.
 Each town also has a small digital timer with an instruction label for passenger station stops, as well as throttle holders and Digitrax panels.
 In areas where there are industries with multiple tracks, I added labeled track diagrams to avoid operator confusion.
 My goal was to create a very contemporary, sleek looking fascia.
 As a result, I chose to paint the fascia boards black to match the track lighting and create a very professional-looking presentation.